Update on the current public situation with COVID-19, and Little Kitchen’s response

 From May 17th 2021 workshops @ Little Kitchen Cookery School will follow the following guidelines until further notice:

-- If you are due to attend a workshop as a group of 7 or more, we will then email the individual who made the booking with details as to how to reschedule.
+- If you are due to attend a workshop as a group of 7 or more, we will then email the individual who made the booking with details as to how your booking will work.